arthur-ai/bench/docs/source/add_scorer_config.md

 We have now logged the results for both test cases as `1.0` even though the capitalization doesn't match the reference.
 This is non-default behavior for which we needed to configure the scorer while creating the test suite.

+## Additional resources

+We also support creating custom scorers that provide even more flexibility.
+Please view the [guide here](./custom_scoring.md) to learn how custom scorers can be created.